peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
-Padding will be included in the Base64 URL or traditional base64 form if <b>Base64Padding</b> in the JSON options is set to <b>true</b> . </li> <li>Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
+Padding will be included in the Base64 URL or traditional base64 form if <b>Base64Padding</b> in the JSON options is set to <b>true</b> .
+(To create a CBOR object with a given tag, call the <code>CBORObject.FromObjectAndTag</code> method and pass the CBOR object and the desired tag number to that method.) </li>
+ <li>Rational numbers will be converted to their exact form, if
+ possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.) </li> <li>Simple values other than true and false will be converted to null.
-(This doesn't include floating-point numbers.)
- </li> <li>Infinity and not-a-number will be converted to null. </li>
- </ul> The example code given below (originally written in C# for the
+(This doesn't include floating-point numbers.) </li> <li>Infinity and not-a-number will be converted to null. </li> </ul> The example code given below (originally written in C# for the .NET version) can be used to write out certain keys of a CBOR map in a given order to a JSON string.
- .NET version) can be used to write out certain keys of a CBOR map in a given order to a JSON string. <pre>/* Generates a JSON string of 'mapObj' whose keys are in the order given in 'keys' .
-Only keys found in 'keys' will be written if they exist in 'mapObj'. &#x2a;&#x2f; private static string KeysToJSONMap&#x28;CBORObject mapObj, IList&lt;CBORObject&gt; keys&#x29;&#x7b; if (mapObj == null) { throw new NullPointerException&#x29;nameof(mapObj));} if (keys == null) {
+ <pre>/* Generates a JSON string of 'mapObj' whose keys are in the
+ order given in 'keys' .
+Only keys found in 'keys' will be written if they exist in 'mapObj'. &#x2a;&#x2f; private static string KeysToJSONMap&#x28;CBORObject mapObj, IList&lt;CBORObject&gt;
+ keys&#x29;&#x7b; if (mapObj == null) { throw new
+ NullPointerException&#x29;nameof(mapObj));} if (keys == null) {
  throw new NullPointerException&#x29;nameof(keys));} if (obj.getType() !=
  CBORType.Map) { throw new IllegalArgumentException("'obj' is not a map."); }
  StringBuilder builder = new StringBuilder(); var first = true;